-Simmons University assures the Rights of Victims and the Institution's Responsibilities for orders of protection, no contact orders, restraining orders, harassment prevention orders, no trespass letters, or similar lawful orders issued by a Criminal, Civil, or Tribal Court, or by the Institution.
+Simmons University assures the Rights of Victims and the Institution's Responsibilities for orders of protection, no contact orders, restraining orders, harassment prevention orders, no trespass letters, or similar lawful orders issued by a criminal, civil, or tribal court, or by the Institution.

 Simmons University complies with Massachusetts State law in recognizing orders of protection, no contact orders, restraining orders, harassment prevention orders, no trespass letters, or similar lawful orders.
 Any person who obtains an order of protection from Massachusetts or any reciprocal state should provide a copy to Simmons Police and Public Safety and the Office of the Title IX Coordinator.
-A complainant may then meet with Police and Public Safety to develop a Safety Action Plan, which is a plan for Police and Public Safety and the victim to reduce risk of harm while on campus or coming and going from campus.
+A complainant may then meet with Police and Public Safety to develop a safety action plan, which is a plan for Police and Public Safety and the victim to reduce risk of harm while on campus or coming and going from campus.
 This plan may include, but is not limited to escorts, special parking arrangements, provision of a temporary cellphone, changing classroom locations, or allowing a student to complete assignments from home, etc. The University can support, but cannot apply for, a legal order of protection, no contact order, or restraining order for a victim from the applicable jurisdiction(s).
 The victim is required to apply directly for these services.
-The victim can apply to the court of jurisdiction with the support of Simmons Police and Public Safety or the Assistant Dean and Director of the Violence Prevention and Educational Outreach Program, or apply themselves.
+The victim can apply to the court of jurisdiction with the support of Simmons Police and Public Safety or the Violence Prevention and Educational Outreach program clinician or apply themselves.